wahyd4/say-it/README.md

 ## Compatibility

-  This is package is test against with `macOS Sierra`, but it should be worked on most Mac platforms.
+  This is package is developed and tested against under `macOS Sierra`, but it should be worked on all Mac platforms if you can install the latest stable version of Node.
 For `Linux` and `Windows` users, please make sure you have at least one of the players installed from the list.

   * [`mplayer`](https://www.mplayerhq.hu/)
   * [`afplay`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/afplay.1.html)